hugobloem/heatmiser_ndc/README.md

 The component now supports 3 HVAC MODES - "Auto", "Heat" and "Off" and implements the climate services Turn on, Turn off & Set Hvac Mode.
 Turn off sets the stat into frost protect mode, Turn on sets it to normal (ie heating if actual temp < target temp)).
 Set Hvac mode on or off is the same as turn on / turn off.
-The modes can be controlled from the UI, or by calling the relevant services from developer tools.
+The modes can be controlled from the UI, or by calling the relevant services from developer tools or automations.
 Setting mode to "Auto" or "Heat" has the same effect - the resulting mode in the stat will depend on the current temp.

 ### Frost Protect temp
 The standard climate component supports a humidity level (while the heatmiser stat does not).
 So the code now allows the frost protect temp to be read and modified via the humidity level.
 It accepts values in the range 7 to 17 as per the PRT stat.
+Thermostat cards will display this "humidity" and allow it to be changed.

 ### Logging
 The component logs lots of events at debug, error, info & warning levels.
 Logging levels can be controlled by including something like the following in the configuration.yaml file